Get to know the wilderness all-stars who made our list of top American environmentalists.

 Robert Marshall was born on January 2, 1901, in New York City to Louis and Florence Marshall.
 He was educated in the city, but spent the summers of his youth at his family's summer home in the Adirondack Mountains.
 Here, Marshall eventually climbed all 46 Adirondack peaks above 4,000 feet.

 In 1929, he took the first of several trips to the remote town of Wiseman, Alaska, beginning a lifelong love affair with the Central Brooks Range in the Alaska wilds.
-Marshall was one of the first people to explore much of this range and it thrilled him to witness a landscape never before seen by any human.
+Marshall explored much of this pristine, wildlife-rich region where the Gwich'in people have lived for thousands of years.

 A voracious outdoorsman, Marshall was also a prolific writer.
 His writings detailed the aesthetic value of wilderness to humankind and pushed for public ownership.
 He outlined his argument in support of wilderness lands in his article "The Problem of the Wilderness," which ran in Scientific Monthly in February 1930.
 Militant in his politics, he was equally uncompromising in his quest for an organization that would fight for wilderness preservation.